Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Lipstick Queen Lipdulgence Lip Powder ($24; bluemercury.com)

-If you favor a blurred lip look, then reach for this hydrating lipstick, which feels like a lip balm but with a matte finish.
+If you favor a blurred lip look, then reach for this hydrating lipstick, which feels like a lip balm, but with a matte finish.
 All you need is a light wash using the doe-foot applicator to impart an even coat of color onto your lips.
-Pro-tip: According to Menard, if you want an even softer, blurred pout, take a clean, fluffy eyeshadow brush to diffuse the edges of your lips.
+Pro tip: According to Menard, if you want an even softer, blurred pout, take a clean, fluffy eyeshadow brush to diffuse the edges of your lips.

 _______________________________________________________________________________